 Intergovernmental Coordination

-To support these coordination efforts, the Preservation Compact has developed a set of resources including an interactive map showing the location and subsidy information for assisted properties across Illinois, as well as a consolidated timeline and summary of Illinois and Chicago preservation laws.
+To support these coordination efforts, the Compact has developed an interactive map showing the location and subsidy information for assisted properties across Illinois, as well as a consolidated timeline and summary of Illinois and Chicago preservation laws.

 Related News